Domain-Driven Design: Strategic Patterns

 }

-- Minimize shared kernel - Use sparingly
+- Minimize shared kernel — every shared line is a future coordination meeting

-- Version published language - Stable contracts
+- Version your published language — events and APIs are contracts

 Conclusion